Exhibition: 11 April - 31 May 2014

-Standpoint Gallery is proud to present a solo show of new work by the 2013 Mark Tanner Sculpture Award winner Iain Hales.
+Standpoint Gallery presented a solo show of new work by the 2013 Mark Tanner Sculpture Award winner Iain Hales.
 Hales was selected from over 200 applicants from across the UK, by a panel comprising Lisa Le Feuvre, Director of Sculpture Studies at the Henry Moore Institute, British Sculptor Richard Deacon, MTSA winner 2011 Jemima Brown, and MTSA trustee Rebecca Scott.

 Iain Hales grounds his practice in the formal 'language' of sculpture, exploring traditional considerations of weight, form, geometry, balance, texture, composition, scale, and colour.
 Within this repertoire, however, he often takes a humorous, sideways look at some of the gendered or sexualised associations of simple forms and architectural motifs.

 In several works for the Mark Tanner Sculpture Award, Hales returned to and elaborated on his recent use of motifs referencing classical architectural forms.
 In Untitled 2013, a tall black pyramidical form rests on four small spheres, a combination of forms referencing the obelisk.
 Hales' pyramid, though, is heavily worked with a black oil paint surface, whose density and evident hand-working bring a unexpected and contrapuntal intimacy to its phallic geometry.